 This switch detects levels in powdered and fine-grained solids for all kinds of food processes.
 Its working principle allows plenty of flexibility and an impressive response time.

 You’ll need 12 to 30 volts on a three-wire PNP cable to supply it with power and communication.
 The FTI26 can work in temperatures from -40 to 80 °C (-40 to 176 °F) and uses a threaded connection.
 The ISO228 G1 comes in plastic or stainless steel, but you can request other materials if necessary.
-If you want to dive into the options, you can visit the device page and see the list there.

 Why should I care?